dotnet/docs-maui/docs/fundamentals/datatemplate.md

 </ContentPage>
 ```

-In this example, items are added to the `ListView` by initializing its `ItemsSource` property from an array of `Person` instances.
-The `ListView` calls `ToString` when displaying the objects in the collection.
-Because there is no `Person.ToString` override, `ToString` returns the type name of each object:
+In this example, items are added to the `ListView` by initializing its `ItemsSource` property from an array of `Person` objects. `ListView` calls `ToString` when displaying the objects in the collection.
+However, because there is no `Person.ToString` override, `ToString` returns the type name of each object:

 :::image type="content" source="media/datatemplate/no-data-template.png" alt-text="Screenshot of a ListView without a data template.":::